minima-global/minidocs/docs/learn/transactions.md

 ## Transaction Validity

-For a transaction to be valid, it must:
+For a transaction to be valid:
 1. It must have at least one, and up to 256 coin inputs
 2. It must have no more than 255 outputs
 3. All inputs and outputs must be valid Minima amounts (between 0-1 billion)
 4. The sum of inputs must be greater than or equal to the sum of the outputs for each Token ID.
-5. Have unique Coin IDs for each input coin
+5. It must have unique Coin IDs for each input coin

-When checking the validity of transactions, the monotonicity is checked to determine whether a transaction needs to be checked more than once.
+When checking the validity of transactions, the *monotonicity* is checked to determine whether a transaction needs to be checked more than once.

 Scripts of **Monotonic** transactions only need to be checked once i.e. they are either valid or not e.g. a simple RETURN(SIGNEDBY(..))